MatchMakedemia/MatchMakedemia/CONTRIBUTE.md

-#Welcome to the MatchMakedemia Contriuters'Page!
+#Welcome to the MatchMakedemia Contributers' Page!

 We welcome contributions and fixes to the project.